ashwinimaurya/nlp_text_similarity/README.md

-# Generalized Edit Based Similairty (Distance) Functions for Comparing Strings
+# Generalized Similairty (Distance) Functions for Comparing Strings

 ### What is Edit Distance between two strings?